remrin

 cp wrangler.toml.sample wrangler.toml

-Edit the wrangler.toml file and modify the name and account_id:
+Edit the wrangler.toml file, modifying name and account_id.

-account_id = "Paste the Account ID you copied earlier"
+account_id = "fill in the Account ID you copied above"

 main = "src/index.ts"